-Nutrient reduction activities undertaken in an AMP watershed may justify a reset of the nutrient and response variable dataset used to evaluate nutrient control effectiveness and achievement of the narrative nutrient standards.
+Nutrient reduction activities undertaken in a watershed, including a watershed in an AMP, may justify a reset of the nutrient and response variable dataset used to evaluate nutrient control effectiveness and achievement of the narrative nutrient standards.
 Datasets must properly represent current conditions.
 A dataset reset means establishing a new period of record for evaluating instream nutrient and response variable data which begins after nutrient reduction activities have been implemented and these changes have had the potential to affect response variables at the monitoring sites.
 Changes could come from improvement in the facility discharge, nonpoint source controls, or both.
 Permittees may request that a dataset be reset.
 The department will determine if and when a dataset reset is appropriate, in accordance with an AMP and the conditions of the MPDES permit.